 As I write this devotion, we are in the middle of Holy Week.
 I have come to see Holy Week a little differently since I have been the national director of Christian Life Resources.
 Like most people, I find myself working during the day and scrambling to get the family together to make midweek and Holy Week services.
 Because I am not writing the sermons and Bible Classes I am forced to pay particular attention to what the preacher says and what we sing in the hymns.

-Now that my children are old enough to sit still in church and there is no real information in the bulletin as on Sunday, I catch myself dozing off.
+Now that I no longer have squirming children to attend to and there is no real information in the bulletin as on Sunday, I catch myself dozing off.
 My first inclination is to blame everything on everyone else.
 The story is always the same — Jesus lives, he dies and he rises.
 There are no surprise endings.
 The Passion Readings have been the same for years.
 The hymns, even with the new hymnal, are mostly the old favorites.
 Even with rotating preachers, there is trouble being original in expressing this familiar message.

 But, you see, the problem lies not so much with others but within me.
 I have an Old Adam that makes a Pharisee out of me.
 I learn the motions and routines, but I forget to put my heart into it.
 I would guess we all experience it.
 Even the Apostle Paul wrestled with doing things he knows he shouldn’t do.
 So how do we get over it?